darbyjohnston/FSeq/README.md

 FSeq
 ====
-FSeq is a C library for working with numbered sequences of files.
+FSeq is a C library for working with sequences of files.
 File sequences are commonly used in the VFX and film industry to represent individual frames of an animation or film clip.
 For example the files:
 * render.0001.exr
 * render.0002.exr
 * render.0003.exr
 * render.0004.exr
 * render.0005.exr

-Can be represented by the file sequence:
+Can be represented by the file sequence shorthand:
 * render.0001-0005.exr

-This makes browsing much easier when you have hundreds or thousands of files.
+This makes browsing much easier when you have hundreds or thousands of files in a directory.

 FSeq compiles on Linux, OS X, and Windows.
 A CMakeLists.txt is provided but the library can be trivially included in other build systems since it